Hostinger vs Bluehost 2026: Speed, Price & WordPress

 Free domain

-Yes — 1 year free with Premium+
+Yes — 1 year free with all plans

-Yes — 1 year free
+Yes — 1 year free with all plans

 Free SSL

-Yes — Let's Encrypt included
+Yes — unlimited SSL certificates included

-Yes — Let's Encrypt included
+Yes — Let's Encrypt included on all plans

 WordPress recommendation